MicrosoftDocs/VBA-Docs/api/Excel.XmlMap.IsExportable.md

 # XmlMap.IsExportable property (Excel)

-Returns **True** if Microsoft Excel can use the **[XPath](Excel.XPath.md)** objects in the specified schema map to export XML data and all XML lists mapped to the specified schema map can be exported.
+Returns **True** if Microsoft Excel can use the **[XPath](Excel.XPath.md)** objects in the specified schema map to export XML data, and all XML lists mapped to the specified schema map can be exported.

 ## Syntax